alexle/alexle.github.com/posts/change-one-word.markdown

 What we can control, however, is how we react to them.
 We can choose to get angry, to suffer, to complain.
 Or we can choose to change our perspective and appreciate those moments.

 People often ask me why I like running so much.
-There's so many reasons, I usually say, before listing a couple out loud.
+There's so many reasons, I usually say, before sharing a couple.

 But the true and honest answer every time, is simply because "I get to".